Cost of living

 International students: International students requiring a visa to study in the UK are required to demonstrate sufficient funds to cover expenses before you arrive.
 Further information can be found on the UKCISA website.
 You may also find it useful to take a look at the Study UK website, which provides a plethora of information for international and EU students, specifically the Moving to the UK sections.

-Student bank account: If you wish to open a student bank account, you will need a letter from us to confirm your student status.
+Student bank accounts: Though opening a student bank account is not essential, they can provide you with benefits such as an interest free arranged overdraft, or cash incentives for opening an account.
+You may wish to shop around to find the right account for you.
+If you wish to open a student bank account, you will need a letter from us to confirm your student status.
 You may request this letter only at enrolment or later.

 Council tax exemption: If you do not live in student accommodation, in order to claim your Council Tax exemption you will need to provide a letter to your local council stating that you are a full-time student.
 If you fail to provide this letter to your local authority, you may face legal action.
 You may request this letter only at enrolment or later.